Who should research an industry?

 4) Statistical sources can give you another look at your industry.

-- County Business Patterns and Zip Code Business Patterns are prepared by the U.S. Census Bureau.
+- County Business Patterns are prepared by the U.S. Census Bureau.
 Using a NAICS code, you will find the number of establishments, number of people employed and the annual payroll figure for specific industries.

 - The above-mentioned reports do not include those businesses that are one-person operations.
 To get data on businesses that have no paid staff use Nonemployer Statistics prepared by the U.S. Census Bureau.